Rearview mirror: Augmentations and alternatives

-Aftermarket secondary rear-view mirrors are available.
-They attach to the main rear-view mirror and are independently adjustable to view the back seat.
+Aftermarket secondary rearview mirrors are available.
+They attach to the main rearview mirror and are independently adjustable to view the back seat.
 This is useful to enable adults to monitor children in the back seat.

 Anti-glare

-A prismatic rear-view mirror—sometimes called a "day/night mirror"—can be tilted to reduce the brightness and glare of lights, mostly for high-beam headlights of vehicles behind which would otherwise be reflected directly into the driver's eyes at night.
+A prismatic rearview mirror—sometimes called a "day/night mirror"—can be tilted to reduce the brightness and glare of lights, mostly for high-beam headlights of vehicles behind which would otherwise be reflected directly into the driver's eyes at night.
 This type of mirror is made of a piece of glass that is wedge-shaped in cross-section—its front and rear surfaces are not parallel.

 On manual tilt versions, a tab is used to adjust the mirror between "day" and "night" positions.
 In the day view position, the front surface is tilted and the reflective back side gives a strong reflection.
 When the mirror is moved to the night view position, its reflecting rear surface is tilted out of line with the driver's view.
 This view is actually a reflection of the low-reflection front surface; only a much-reduced amount of light is reflected in the driver's eyes.

 "Manual tilt" day/night mirrors first began appearing in the 1930s and became standard equipment on most passenger cars and trucks by the early 1970s.

 Automatic dimming

 In the 1940s, American inventor Jacob Rabinow developed a light-sensitive automatic mechanism for the wedge-type day/night mirror.
 Several Chrysler Corporation cars offered these automatic mirrors as optional equipment as early as 1959, but few customers ordered them for their cars and the item was soon withdrawn from the option lists.
-Several automakers began offering rear-view mirrors with automatic dimming again in 1983, and it was in the late 1980s that they began to catch on in popularity.
+Several automakers began offering rearview mirrors with automatic dimming again in 1983, and it was in the late 1980s that they began to catch on in popularity.

-Current systems usually use photosensors mounted in the rear-view mirror to detect light and dim the mirror by means of electrochromism.
+Current systems usually use photosensors mounted in the rearview mirror to detect light and dim the mirror by means of electrochromism.
 This electrochromic feature has also been incorporated into side-view mirrors allowing them to dim and reduce glare as well.

 Suspending objects

-Objects are sometimes hung from the rear-view mirror, including cross necklaces, prayer beads, good luck charms, decorations like fuzzy dice, and air fresheners like Little Trees.
+Objects are sometimes hung from the rearview mirror, including cross necklaces, prayer beads, good luck charms, decorations like fuzzy dice, and air fresheners like Little Trees.
 In some jurisdictions such hanging is illegal on the basis that it impairs the driver's forward view and so compromises safety.
-Black Lives Matter protesters have cited this as an example of the minor violations used as grounds for traffic stops disproportionately targeting black drivers.
+Black Lives Matter protesters have cited this as an example of the minor violations used as pretextual grounds for traffic stops disproportionately targeting black drivers.